amorijs/SPT-ModGod/README.md

 ### Headless Client Setup

+⚠️ ModGod headless support currently only works if your headless client is installed in a separate directory as your SPT server (where you manage your mod list).

 Headless clients are dedicated raid-hosting instances that don't need full mod syncing.
 They only require specific BepInEx/plugins files.
 If you are not using a headless client, you can skip this section.

 #### Server Configuration